OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-in-office-online.md

 5. On the Insert tab, choose **My Add-ins** or **Office Add-ins** to insert your add-in and test it in the app.

-6. Use your favorite browser tool debugger to debug your add-in.
+6. Use your browser's debugging tool to debug your add-in.
+It is usually opened by pressing F12.

 ## Potential issues